GPU-Killers/.github/profile/README.md

 # GPU Killers' Details ![Avatar](https://avatars.githubusercontent.com/u/113737926?s=40&v=4)
 ## About Us
 Hello!
-We are developer team located in the south-eastern part of Michigan, United States of America.
+We are developer team located internationally.
 We are a small group of like-minded programmers that are friends.
 While we may not be the best developers ever, we still try our hardest!
 ## Teams
 We have multiple team here.
 Some of them are:
 - Python Developers